 - MOFGA & NOFA Journey Persons can typically qualify to use their educational funds toward a PDC.
 Inquire with your MOFGA/NOFA contact person.

 - Consider becoming a “Community Supported Permaculture” Designer or Educator.
 Raise funds via one of the online fundraising websites and offer “rewards” to your donors such as an Intro to Permaculture workshop that you’ll teach after your PDC or a design consultation for their properties or something else….
 Many students have had success with this technique to raise part, if not all, of their PDC tuition.
+Here is a sample fundraising letter that you can use as a basis for making your own “request” to your community.

 Ready to enroll with us?
 Here’s how.